It’s Called A Reading For A Good Reason

 * Surrender to the process – To get a clear reading, do whatever you do to empty your noggin’ first.
 Run around the block, meditate, pray, mantra, banish and invoke, drink tea, go to Fight Club if you need to.
 Pluck a single nose hair… that will wake you up.

-* Realize there are some things that cannot be known – There is (in my opinion) plenty of room in our great, big multiverse for random chance.
+* Realize there are some things that cannot be known – There is (in my opinion) plenty of room in our great, big multiverse for both Divine Order and Random Chance.

-I believe that most things do… but not everything.
+I believe that most things happen for a reason… but not everything.
 Feel free to disagree.

-* Don’t insult the oracle – Don’t be rude or obtuse to your oracle and/or your Spirits, Demons, Angels, Guides, Scooby Doo or whoever you ask for help by second-guessing too much.
+* Don’t insult the oracle – Don’t be rude or obtuse to your oracle and/or your Spirits, Demons, Angels, Guides, Scooby Doo or whoever you ask for help.
+You can insult them by second-guessing them too often.
+The rest of it is basic common courtesy.
+Don’t be flippant, arrogant and don’t expect them to perform like circus monkeys, every time you have a problem.

 Ever had the experience of a child asking you something so many times that you start making up ridiculous crap, just to see if they’ll believe it?
-I assume the invisible entities and your own unconscious might do something similar.
+If you haven’t, then try it, it’s tons of evil fun.

-* Some things are spelled out perfectly, you just don’t get it –
+* Some things are spelled out perfectly, you just don’t get it… and you probably never will… and that’s OK.

 Nobody expects the Spanish Inquisition!